Bahr el Ghazal River: Hydrology

-The Bahr al Ghazal's drainage basin is the largest of any of the Nile's sub-basins, measuring 520,000 km^{2} (200,800 mi^{2}) in size, but it contributes a relatively small amount of water, about 2 m³/s (70 ft³/s) annually, due to tremendous volumes of water being lost in the Sudd wetlands.
-Seasonally, the river's discharge ranges from nothing to 48 m³/s (1,700 ft³/s).
+The Bahr al Ghazal's drainage basin is the largest of any of the Nile's subbasins, measuring 520,000 km^{2} (200,800 mi^{2}) in size, but it contributes a relatively small amount of water, about 2 m3/s (70 ft3/s) annually, due to tremendous volumes of water being lost in the Sudd wetlands.
+Seasonally, the river's discharge ranges from nothing to 48 m3/s (1,700 ft3/s).

 According to some sources, the river is formed by the confluence of the Jur River and Bahr al-Arab rivers.
 However other more recent sources say the river rises in the Sudd wetlands with no definitive source, that the Jur River joins at Lake Ambadi, and the Bahr al-Arab joins below that.
 The river's drainage basin, including its tributaries, is 851459 km2 and reaches west to the border of the Central African Republic and northwest to the Darfur region.